 Due to the small trainee intake — up to only eight in each year — juniors get decent levels of responsibility: they might draft witness statements and even deal directly with clients.
 The other plus side to limited numbers means that rookies “are very close and supportive of each other”.
 However, this atmosphere doesn’t appear to apply vertically across the firm: “there can be a bit of a divide between trainees and associates/partners” observes one trainee, “with some clearly looking down at you, while others are lovely.”
 Another interviewee added “most senior lawyers are very approachable […] with some notable exceptions”.

 Perks are minimal with trainees lamenting “we don’t even get a fruit basket any more, and heaven forbid you’re caught by the office manager eating a biscuit from a meeting room outside of a meeting!”
 However, there is a firm-wide integration event in Washington DC, the firm’s heartland, which trainees get to go to at the beginning of their second year.
 It also goes without saying that the salary is a significant perk.
-Although not as high as other US firms, Covington’s newly qualified (NQ) associates start on a substantial £100k six-figure salary.
+Although not as high as other US firms, Covington’s newly qualified (NQ) associates start on a salary of around £120,000.

-Despite its US origins, international secondments at Covington only extend to its Brussels office where trainees work with the EU competition law practice group.
-Lucky trainees may occasionally get to go on short trips abroad: one rookie has been to Dublin twice, Stockholm and Washington DC.
+Despite its US origins, international secondments at Covington only extend to its Brussels and Dubai offices.
+At the former, trainees work in the EU competition law practice group, while in the latter, rookies gain exposure to its white collar crime and litigation work.
+Lucky trainees may occasionally get to go on short trips abroad, pandemic permitting.
+One rookie has been to Dublin twice, Stockholm and Washington DC.
 More attractive perhaps are client secondments which come with high praise from insiders.
 One interviewee described their six months at a pharma company as “AMAZING — brilliant team, outstanding experience across a wide range of areas, lots of responsibility on exciting global projects and fantastic people.
 I learned so much and would 100% recommend it.”